GuillaumeLandry/MechaToolkit/README.md

-# MechaToolkit
+# Seyfert Robotics

-A suite of multiple personnal mechatronics projects, and useful information to design, develop, and use the projects.
+A suite of multiple personnal mechatronics / robotics projects, and useful information to design, develop, and use the projects.